Program Highlights and Accreditation

 - Once admitted, the program begins in the fall semester.

-- The Dental Hygiene program is a full-time, two-year, five-semester curriculum.
-In the first year of the program dental hygiene class meets during the fall, spring and summer semesters.
-The summer semester is 8 weeks.
-In the second year the dental hygiene class meets during the fall and spring semesters, with graduation in May.
+- The Dental Hygiene program is a full-time, two-year, six-semester curriculum.
+In both years of the program dental hygiene class meets during the summer, fall, and spring semesters.
+The summer semesters are 8 weeks.

 - The Dental Hygiene program cannot be completed as a part-time student at this time.